DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Method

 To verify that DeCo effectively decouples frequencies, we analyze the DCT energy spectra of the DiT outputs and the pixel velocity, as shown in \cref{fig:frequency_plot}.
 Compared to the baseline, our pixel decoder successfully maintains all frequency components in pixel velocity.
 Meanwhile, the DiT outputs in DeCo exhibit significantly lower high-frequency energy than those of the baseline, indicating high-frequency components have been shifted away from the DiT and into the pixel decoder.
 These observations confirm that DeCo performs effective frequency decoupling.
 Results from \cref{exp: tab_ablation}~(c) and (d) further show that this successful decoupling benefits from two key architectural designs.

 \textbf{Multi-scale Input Strategy.} The multi-scale input strategy is critically important.
 With this strategy, the pixel decoder can easily model high-frequency signals on high-resolution original inputs, freeing the DiT modeling the low-frequency semantics from low-resolution inputs where high-frequency signals have been partly suppressed.
-Notably, our DiT uses a patch size of 16, which is considerably larger than the patch size of 4 in PixelFlow~\cite{pixelflow}, making it more suitable for capturing semantics instead of details.

-\textbf{AdaLN-based Interaction.} Adaptive layer norm (AdaLN) provides a powerful interaction mechanism between DiT and pixel decoder.
-In our framework, the DiT's role is analogous to that of a text encoder in traditional text-to-image models, providing stable, low-frequency semantic conditioning.
+\textbf{AdaLN-based Interaction.} AdaLN provides a powerful interaction mechanism between DiT and pixel decoder.
+In our framework, the DiT provides stable, low-frequency semantic conditioning.
 The AdaLN layer then uses the DiT output as condition to modulate the dense query features in the pixel decoder.
-Our experiments confirm that this modulation is more effective for integrating low-frequecy semantics with high-frequency signals than the simpler method, such as upsampling and adding the low-frequency features to their high-frequency counterparts like UNet.
+Our experiments confirm that this modulation is more effective than the simpler method, such as upsampling and adding the low-frequency features to their high-frequency counterparts like UNet.